Brendan Gallagher: Why Barbados against mighty All Blacks will be no rum do

 Performances on both sides of the world are recorded and transmitted around the squad by way of sharing the mutual suffering and breeding a healthy internal competition.
 For the record 8.5 was the top score in a single minute in the clawing mud of Aldershot while one hero, Guildford flanker Phil Lucas who captains the Sevens team, was still knocking out a 7.5 in the last of his seven minutes.

 A gruesome exercise in fighting lactic acid which reminded me of a session I once watched Sir Chris Hoy do.
 One minute full gas sprint on the static bike, one minute rest.
 Then go again another six times.
 For some reason seven minutes is the magic number for these bouts of sadism.
-By the end of his final effort Hoy was beginning to pass out and GB coaches had to help him off the bike where he collapsed onto a crash mat and lay in the foetal position for three or four minutes as the lactic acid flooded his body and everything went into spasm.
+By the end of his effort Hoy was beginning to pass out and GB coaches had to help him off the bike where he collapsed onto a crash mat and lay in the foetal position for three or four minutes as the lactic acid flooded his body and everything went into spasm.

 Here at Aldershot the guys just collapsed in the mud as if taken out by a sniper and some could still barely speak ten minutes later.
 To the smell of dog excrement, human vomit was now added.